GibbonEdu/core/ops/INSTALL_DATA.md

 ## Before you start

-Make sure you have executed `up.sh` and you can see Gibbon with its INSTALLATION - STEP 1 page at http://localhost:8080.
+Make sure you have executed `./up.sh` from the repository root directory, and you can see Gibbon with its INSTALLATION - STEP 1 page at http://localhost:8080.

 ## Steps